RutronikSystemSolutions/RDK4_REV2_RAB5-OSIRE_DEMO/README.md

 The firmware example uses KitProg3 UART to connect with ams OSRAM RGBi-GUI-MicroController software.
 Additionally, it has stand-alone modes that enable the control and demonstration of OSIRE LEDs.

-- Connect the LED Stripe to the RDK4 as it is shown in a picture at the top of this document.
+- Connect the LED Stripe to the RDK4 as it is shown in a picture at the top of this document and refer to the [User Manual](https://github.com/RutronikSystemSolutions/RAB5-OSIRE_Documents_and_GUI).

 - Connect the PC to your RDK’s USB KitProg3 terminal.